act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-not-based-on-color-alone-88407d.md

 #### Passed Example 3

-This element with a [semantic role][] that inherits from link, that is distinguishable by color from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishable style.
+This element with a [semantic role][] that inherits from link, that is distinguishable by color (hue) from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishable style.

 ```html
 <style>